22 Essential iPad Apps For College Students (+5 Awesome Games)

 Chrome also has a “Send to Mobile” feature that allows you to send a page you’re viewing on your computer to your iPad or iPhone for reading on the go.

-Well, what a coincidence!
-Martin just wrote a pretty thorough review of Trellorecently – the verdict?
+just wrote a recently – the verdict?
 It’s an amazing piece of software for organizing your life and staying on top of projects.

-If you find yourself juggling lots of projects, Trello might be a better option for you than a more straightforward task manager like Wunderlist.
-Give it a try!
+If you find yourself juggling lots of projects, Trello might be a better option for you than a more straightforward task manager like

-In my opinion, iBooksprovides a vastly superior reading experience on the iPad than the Kindle app does.
+provides a vastly superior reading experience on the iPad than the Kindle app does.

 The reason I prefer iBooks is because it tries to provide a more “real” reading experience.
 Your books are organized on a beautiful wooden shelf, instead of just floating on the screen.
 The app also has page-turning animations, which look much better than Kindle’s simple slide-like interface; this feature alone makes reading with iBooks a joy.

 Aside from being able to read purchased books from Apple’s built-in store, you can also transfer any ePub and PDF files you have to your device for reading.
-I simply turn on the web sharing option in Calibre and download them through Safari.
+I simply turn on the web sharing option in

 In college, we get ridiculous reading loads dumped into our laps.
 Ever wished for a faster way of getting through it all? (without just skipping it)

 Well, the answer is simple: just teach yourself to speed read.
-On the iPad, you can do this with ReadQuick.
+On the iPad, you can do this with

 This is simple app that allows you to fetch articles from multiple sources – Instapaper, Pocket, several big blogs and news sources – or you can simply pull the content from any web page by typing in the address.